 Although it’s very common for female wedding guests to arrive in an elegant dress or skirt, there are plenty of ways to pull off a regal winter suit.
 Of course, we’re not talking about the kind of professional suit you would typically wear to the office.
 No, a wedding is the perfect occasion to play with fun, bold suits or jumpsuits.
 Go for something with color and style.
 Finish off the look with a women’s cashmere cardigan, a pair of heels, and some statement jewelry to give the entire outfit that extra oomph.

+So, what if you want to wear a casual dress for a winter wedding?
 There’s no rule that says you can’t show up to a wedding in a “casual” dress.
 Obviously, this doesn’t mean show up in the cheapest thing in the closet, but it doesn’t mean you have to show up in a ball gown either.
 Something like a soft pink women's cashmere sweater with a matching pleated midi skirt looks very sophisticated but could still be considered casual (and more importantly, comfortable), or a long-sleeve print dress with floral patterns.
 Plus, when you wear a casual dress to a wedding, you never have to worry about “showing up” the bride.